nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 Great!

-At this point we know how the JavaScript iteration protocol work and how to create custom iterator and iterables in a synchronous and asynchronous fashion!
+At this point, we know how the JavaScript iteration protocol work and how to create iterator and iterable objects in a synchronous and asynchronous fashion!

 ## Using JavaScript iteration protocols with Node.js

 Everything we have been discussing so far is part of the JavaScript specification, but what about Node.js?

-Actually support for these features looks quite good in Node.js!
+Actually, support for these features looks quite good in Node.js!

 Synchronous iteration protocols have been supported in Node.js for a long time (since Node.js 0.12).

 Recent versions of Node.js (Node.js 10.3) introduced support for async iterators and the `for await...of` syntax.

-Synchronous iterables and the `for...of` syntax are quite widespread, so in the next sections we will focus on providing some examples of how you can take advantage of it's asyncrhonous counterpart and the `for await...of` syntax.
+Synchronous iterable objects and the `for...of` syntax are quite widespread, so in the next sections, we will focus on providing some examples of how you can take advantage of its asynchronous counterpart and the `for await...of` syntax.

 ### Node.js readable streams and async iterators

-One interesting detail that certainly needs a bit more visibility is that Node.js _Readable_ streams are async iterables since Node.js 11.14.
+One interesting detail that needs a bit more visibility is that Node.js _Readable_ streams are async iterable since Node.js 11.14.

 This basically means that we can consume data from a Readable stream using `for await...of`.

-Let's see a simple of a CLI utility that allows us to read the content of a given file and count the number of bytes:
+Let's see a simple example of a CLI utility that allows us to read the content of a given file and count the number of bytes:

 ```javascript
 import { createReadStream } from 'fs'